rberenguel/nt/README.md

 #### Audio stuff

-* 40Hz binaural beats, brown noise and single-audio-file looping are available as links and command palette commands (see the example in `links_sample.md`)
+* 40Hz binaural beats, brown noise and single-audio-file looping are available as links and command palette commands (see the example in `links_sample.md`).
+* Note that stopping/starting the looper will layer on top, just refresh the new tab to clean the audio contexts.

 ## Setup / Installation